mayavend/diabetes-tracker/README.md

 ## How AI Was Used

-AI tools were allowed and encouraged for this course, and I used Codex as my primary development tool while still directing the project myself.
+I used Codex as my primary development tool while still directing the project myself.

 More specifically: